 High school student credits include acceptances to some of the finest colleges and universities in the country for vocal performance, musical theatre and Music Education.
-The past two years alone scholarships awarded to Jim’s students have totaled over $600,000.
+The past two years alone scholarships offered to Jim’s students have totaled over 2 MILLION DOLALRS.
 Pretty Exciting!

-A sampling of recent acceptances includes Ithaca College, Cincinnati conservatory, Penn State, Carnegie Mellon, University of Michigan, Boston Conservatory, Rider, Montclair, Florida State, Eastman, Point Park, East Carolina, Shenandoah, Westminster, James Madison, Marymount Manhattan and Baldwin Wallace.
+A sampling of recent acceptances includes Ithaca College, University of Michigan, Cincinnati conservatory, Penn State, Carnegie Mellon, Rider, Florida State, Texas State, Montclair, Baldwin Wallace, Boston Conservatory/Berkley, Webster, Eastman, University of Arizona, Point Park, East Carolina, Ball State, Shenandoah, Westminster, James Madison, Hartt, Marymount Manhattan.